 Roasting the cabbage heart turns it into the most beautifully tender and really rather moorish vegetable.

 I use a white head of cabbage for this recipe, it holds together much better than a savoy cabbage.
-If you are only cooking for two you can create a slaw with the leftovers or even rustle up this pork chop with cabbage recipe.
+If you are only cooking for two you can create a slaw with the leftovers, rustle up this pork chop with cabbage recipe or even cook this quick cabbage pasta recipe.

 This whole recipe is an ode to my garden.
 There really is no better feeling than sitting down to plan a weeks worth of recipes and using your garden as your store.